MoonKuma/Notes/README.md

 # Notes
-Some notes during work
-As well as practice of algorithm
+Some notes during work.
+As well as practice of algorithm.